mgi166/s3_utils/README.md

 # S3Utils

-Simple s3 modules in order to download, upload, copy and delete the file in s3.
+Simple s3 modules in order to download, upload, copy and delete the file on s3.

 ## Installation